brightspot/react-examples/theming/README.md

   There was an error fetching data: Validation error (FieldUndefined@[_Theme]) : Field '_Theme' in type 'Query' is undefined...
   ```

-    - A: Make sure you added your theme to your endpoint (see step 5 in [Using the Example Application](#using-the-example-application)).
+    - A: Make sure you added your theme to your endpoint (see "Apply theme and API client to API endpoint" in [Using the Example Application](#using-the-example-application)).

 Having other issues running the example application?
 Refer to the [Common Issues](/README.md) section in the respository README for assistance.